irontec/ivozprovider/doc/sphinx/basics/architecture/additional_elements.rst

 information of the platform and shares it between the majority of software packaged.
 IvozProvider uses `MySQL database engine <https://www.mysql.com/>`_ for this task.

-Another remarkable task is **asychronous tasks handler**: CDR must be parsed, calls must be billed, recordings must be encoded, etc.
+Another remarkable task is **asychronous tasks handler** in charge of encoding recordings, generating invoices, reloading services, importing data, etc.